56 Aircraft Stability & Control

 - Become familiar with flight dynamic terms like short-period and long-period responses, phugoid, Dutch roll, and spiral divergence.

-- Be aware of an airplane’s primary design features contributing to its static and dynamic stability characteristics.
+- Be aware of an airplane’s primary design features that contribute to its static and dynamic stability characteristics.

 - Know about how to assess aircraft stability and control characteristics.